amine-kherroubi/lexy/README.md

 # Lexy

-A table-driven lexical analyzer generator.
-Compiles regex patterns into C++ scanners with hardcoded transition tables.
+A lexical analyzer generator.
+Compiles regex patterns into C++ table-driven scanners.

 ## What It Does